CLARIAH/clariah-plus/technical-committee/shared-development-roadmap/epics/shared/fair-tool-discovery.md

         * **Comment:** Another option is to use the baserow database we aim to use for components and instances, but here we don’t have actual Linked Open Data
     * **Software Component:** **CLARIAH Tool Harvester**
         * **URL**: (does not exist yet)
         * **Function:** Harvester for software & service metadata.
-Periodically queries all endpoints listed in the CLARIAH Tool Source Registry and updates the tool store.
+Periodically queries all endpoints listed in the CLARIAH Tool Source Registry, converts metadata to a common scheme, and finally updates the tool store.
+Endpoints may be git source repositories from which metadata is extracted, or service endpoints that explicitly provided metadata.
         * **Provider**: ?
         * **Implements:** 4
         * **Interface**: CLI